fran6w/vidar/README.md

 ##### Search Documents

-This tab enables to search for documents which contain a disease or a branch.
+This tab enables to search for documents which contain a disease or a branch, possibly as a risk factor or a side effect.
 Then it is possible to view the document source.

 ##### Search Variants